Adaptive-Web-Community/Adaptive-Web-Components/packages/adaptive-web-components/docs/api-report.md

 // @public (undocumented)
 export function composeNumberField(ds: DesignSystem, options?: ComposeOptions<FASTNumberField, NumberFieldStatics>): FASTElementDefinition;

+// Warning: (ae-incompatible-release-tags) The symbol "composePatientList" is marked as @public, but its signature references "DesignSystem" which is marked as @beta
+//
+// @public (undocumented)
+export function composePatientList(ds: DesignSystem, options?: ComposeOptions<PatientList>): FASTElementDefinition;

+// Warning: (ae-incompatible-release-tags) The symbol "composePatientSearch" is marked as @public, but its signature references "DesignSystem" which is marked as @beta
+//
+// @public (undocumented)
+export function composePatientSearch(ds: DesignSystem, options?: ComposeOptions<PatientSearch>): FASTElementDefinition;

 // Warning: (ae-incompatible-release-tags) The symbol "composePicker" is marked as @public, but its signature references "DesignSystem" which is marked as @beta
 //
 // @public (undocumented)